 You can request to remove a Google review which contravenes its policies.
 To do this, log in to Google My Business, either from the app or from your desktop.
 Find the review that you wish to bring to Google’s attention and click ‘flag as inappropriate’.
 It can take several days for the review to be checked so you’ll need to wait before logging back in to see if the review in question has been removed.

-How to remove a negative review on Google
+How to remove a negative Google review

 Negative reviews are a fact of life for every business owner and, unfortunately, you won’t be able to convince Google to remove a review simply because it gives you a low star rating or is critical of your business.
 If the review doesn’t break policy guidelines and you can’t prove it’s fake, you won’t be able to get the review deleted.